 (iii) that the person suspected of stealing the property is not employed (whether paid or not) by the person, company or organisation to which the property belongs.

-See .
+See Note 3.

-8. The requirements of this paragraph that apply to the offence described in paragraph 3(d) (Criminal damage), are that it appears to the officer:
+6. The requirements of this paragraph that apply to the offence described in paragraph 1(d) (Criminal damage), are that it appears to the officer: